zhoudavidwi21/charging-station-app/README.md

 For that method we tested the cases: 	- It receives a numeric string (should return true)
 										- It receives a non-numeric string (should return false)
 										- It receives a mixed string (should return false)

+## Personal Documentation
+In the *Documents* folder you can find the UML Diagram as well as the personal documentation of each member.